 To me, this makes perfect sense.
 Balls-to-the-wall voices, nonexistent accents, and generally speaking in a way that both disturbs and confuses the world has become the hallmark of a great actor, and Butler has taken this maxim to its logical extreme.

 However, Butler and his voice coach have put forward a much more concerning theory regarding his voice: Perhaps he is simply stuck like this?
-Butler seems willing to accept that he has not always sounded like this, but has repeatedly denied consciously altering his voice outside of the movie.
+Butler seems willing to accept that his current parlance sounds nothing like it used to, but has repeatedly denied consciously altering his voice outside the movie.
 In June, he told Elle that he channels Elvis to help him feel more confident when he’s speaking in public, referring to some unspecified “triggers” that may cause him to slip into it.